Minerva Studio - Fotolia

 7. Containers always ease multi-cloud deployments

-Containers and Kubernetes clusters can make it easier to migrate applications across clouds, and many executives believe these abstractions will enable them to be multi-cloud-ready.
+Containers and Kubernetes clusters can make it easier to migrate applications across clouds, and many executives believe these abstractions prepare the applications for multi-cloud scenarios.

 The further away a legacy workload is from a 12-factor app, the less likely it could run in production in a container.
 Only consider multi-cloud in the context of SaaS or a poly-cloud strategy that separates workloads across cloud platforms, such as Google for machine learning, AWS for app deployment and Azure for .NET applications.
 Enterprises best realize the benefits of cloud when they go deep on a particular platform and use its native services.